yanis-trn/Active_losses_Swissgrid/README.md

 ```

 ## Additionnal visualization of the forecasting quality
-In order for different stakeholders to realize and assess the quality of the forecasting an additionnal function (visualize_model_predictions) was added.
+In order for different stakeholders to realize and assess the quality of the forecasting an additionnal function (train_and_visualize_model_predictions) was added.
 It allows to easily save plots of the predictions from the ElasticNet model with the best hyperparameters.
 Such a plot is represented below:
 ![Example plot](plots/line_plot_3.png)